orestis/elixir_tcp/slides/ElixirTCP.md

 ^ Listen socket vs actual socket
 ^ accept is blocking
-^ shutdown is more gentle
-^ recurse for the next connection
+^ send does not mean send - just that the data got accepted by the OS ^ shutdown is more gentle - wait for data to get sent before closing ^ recurse for the next connection

 ---